 - 57% of employers say background checks lead to better hires.

-- 85% of employers report finding inaccurate information on resumes and/or job applications.
+- 85% of employers report finding bad information on resumes and/or job applications.

-- 77% of employers have uncovered issues that would have gone unnoticed.
+- 77% of employers have found issues that would have gone unnoticed.

 Types of Searches

-Some jobs may require certain information, but most background searches are general.
+Some jobs may require certain information.
+However, most background searches are general.
 People can do searches for personal use on private individuals.
 Common types of screening include:

 Criminal and Sex Offender Records

-There are websites that show sex offender lists, but criminal checks may not be easy to come by.
+There are websites that show the sex offender registry, but criminal checks may not be easy to obtain.
 Some companies offer to research criminal history for a fee, but usually run a check of public records.
-Third party agencies can give more detailed information, but will not guarantee that the information is correct.
+Third party background check services can give more detailed information, but will not guarantee the information is correct.
 The only way to get truly accurate information is to search county or state databases.
+Official databases are the best way to obtain information on arrests, criminal convictions, court judgments, and other information pertinent to a criminal background check.

 Employing undocumented workers is illegal and can spell trouble for the employer.
 Since the formation of the Immigration and Customs Enforcement (ICE) division of the Department of Homeland Security, employers are required to supply proof of citizenship for its workers.

 Getting information on court records is important for personal and employment reasons.
-It’s important to know if a future relationship or employee has been in court.
+It’s important to know if a future relationship or employee has been in court and what for.
 It can attest to the person’s character.
+Public records reveal a great deal about a person and are easy to access.

 Employees required to drive at their jobs must have clean records for insurance and safety reasons.
 Employers can contact their state’s Department of Motor Vehicles and/or the Department of Transportation for information.

-Records verify educational qualifications including a high school diploma, college degree, graduate degree or license.
+Records show educational information.
+You can find out if a person has a high school diploma, college degree, graduate degree or license.

-Employers often check job history to check a person’s skill set, performance, attendance, and relationship with employers and coworkers.
+Employers often check job history to check a person’s employment history including his or her skill set, performance, attendance, and relationship with employers and coworkers.
+LinkedIn can provide information on a person’s work history and performance.
+Google is another valuable resource for general information.

 Reports may include a person’s credit history, civil judgments, tax information or bankruptcy.
-This is crucial information to have for a relationship or employer working in a financial space.
+The FCRA is the best source.
+This is important information to have for a relationship or employer working in a financial space.

 Social Security Number